Chapter 16 Automatic Derivatives

 16.5 Basics of obtaining derivatives in nimbleFunctions

 Now that we have seen a derivative-enabled algorithm work, let’s see how to obtain derivatives in methods you write.
-From here on, this part of the manual is oriented towards algorithm developers.
+From here on, this part of the chapter is oriented towards algorithm developers.
 We’ll start by showing how derivatives work in nimbleFunctions without using a model.
 The AD system allows you to obtain derivatives of one function or method from another.

 Let’s get derivatives of the function y = exp(-d * x)